szczepaf/PragueUltimateTrueSkill/README.md

 ```

 - Run the ```main.py``` module, which will run the TTT algorithm from the stored games, will compute the player rankings and dump them into the ```leaderboard.csv``` file.
 If you want to use other input and output files than the default ones, pass them as params ```games_file``` and ```leaderoard_file``` to main.
 Only players passing the attendence threshold (the default is two practices, configure in the `dump_leaderboard` function) are eligible to appear in the leaderboard.
+- Optionally, use the `allowed names file` param to specify a file that holds all allowed player names, and if there is an unrecognized player name loaded when computing the ratings, an error will be raised (as a safeguard against typos).

 #### Requirements